bynacht/m2fishbot/README.md

 The sourcecode will not be available, since is the one from @vncsms.

-This was made for Gameforge Metin2, but you can use it for any Metin2 that has this fishing system.

 ## How to run?

 1. Download the repository.